Orion Multi-Purpose Crew Vehicle:

 Recommendations for Executive Action

 Comments: NASA partially agreed with this recommendation, stating that the agency reviewed, in detail, the Orion integrated cost/schedule and risk analysis methodology and determined the rigor to be a sufficient basis for the agency commitments.
-In January 2018, NASA officials stated that they have no plans to update the joint confidence level analysis for the Orion program.
+In September 2018, NASA officials reiterated previous statements that they have no plans to update the joint confidence level analysis for the Orion program.
 We maintain that NASA should update its analysis that informed its baseline because we found that the cost and schedule estimates underlying those baselines are not reliable, as they did not conform to best practices.
-Further, an updated analysis would be beneficial given numerous conditions and risks have changed since the analysis was completed, including unexpected delays to the European Service Module and launch date for the first exploration mission.
+Further, an updated analysis would be beneficial given numerous conditions and risks have changed since the analysis was completed, including delays for the first exploration mission.

 Recommendation: To provide the Congress and NASA a reliable estimate of program cost and schedule that are useful to support management and stakeholder decisions, the NASA Administrator should direct the Orion program to perform an updated JCL analysis including updating cost and schedule estimates in adherence with cost and schedule estimating best practices.